 The applicant's submission shows that the existing width of Manning Road East is approximately 50 feet along the property's frontage, but also shows that the applicant is proposing dedication of 4,630 square feet of right-of-way.
-The Planning Board finds that the dedication is sufficient to meet the master plan's recommended right-of-way for Manning Road East, along the property's frontage.
+Staff find that the proposed dedication is sufficient to meet the master plan's recommended right-of-way for Manning Road East, along the property's frontage.